 While there may be some minor differences in what medical facilities (and staffing firms) require when it comes to documentation, in general, most recruiters and the clients they work with are required to have the same types of documents on file.
 They need an updated skills inventory, your experience, a prior work history, equipment that you have used, and what you have done.
 They need proof that your licenses are current and to be reassured they will not see you on the next episode of America’s Most Wanted.

-Nursing professionals not only need to keep their work history current, but many potential employers want to see very detailed updates, including the types of settings in which you have worked, case loads you are accustomed to, and equipment you are trained on and have experience using.
-Of course, your license needs to be up to date and in good standing, but if you are a traveling professional, you may need to maintain licenses in many different states.
+Many potential employers want to see very detailed updates, including the types of settings in which you have worked, case loads you are accustomed to, and equipment you are trained on and have experience using.
+Of course, your nursing license needs to be up to date and in good standing, but if you are a traveler, you may need to maintain licenses in many different states.

 Once you have been confirmed to the assignment, new employees need to submit the following: